tiffany-lina/alu-shell/init_files_variables_and_expansions/README.md

 7-create_global_variable: Creates a new global variable BEST with value School
 8-true_knowledge: Prints the result of 128 plus the value stored in TRUEKNOWLEDGE
 9-divide_and_rule: Prints the result of POWER divided by DIVIDE
+10-love_exponent_breath: Displays BREATH raised to the power of LOVE